 As per the Companies Act, a company (lending company) cannot give loans, provide security or extend any guarantee to or on behalf of any other company in which the directors of the lending company are interested or control a certain percentage of voting rights unless such a loan, guarantee or security falls within the exemptions prescribed under the Companies Act.
 Certain relevant exceptions to this rule are:

 Generally, a lender may enforce its security on the occurrence of an event of default.
-The process to be followed for enforcement of the security is briefly set out below.
+The process to be followed to enforce the security is briefly set out below.

 Indian banks, certain notified financial institutions and debenture trustees for listed and secured NCDs can enforce a mortgage under the Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002 (SARFAESI), which provides for a quicker mode of enforcement of security.

-The rights and remedies of a hypothecatee are entirely regulated by the terms of the deed of hypothecation between the hypothecator (security-provider) and hypothecatee (the lender).
-A deed of hypothecation can be enforced either by appointing a receiver and selling the charged assets or by obtaining a decree for sale of the movable property.
+The rights and remedies of a hypothecatee are entirely regulated by the deed of hypothecation between the hypothecator (security-provider) and enforced either by appointing a receiver and selling the charged assets or obtaining a decree for the sale of the movable property.
 Indian banks, certain notified financial institutions and debenture trustees for listed and secured NCDs can enforce hypothecation under the SARFAESI, which provides for a quicker mode of enforcement of security.

 A pledgee may enforce a pledge by giving reasonable notice of enforcement to the pledgor.
 The pledgee does not need to obtain a court order to sell the pledged shares.
 If the pledged shares are held in physical form, the pledgee must submit to the company whose shares are pledged the executed share transfer forms held by the pledgee.
 The company will then need to approve the transfer of shares in the name of the lender or third-party transferee at its board meeting.
 If the company refuses to approve the transfer of shares, the lender or third-party transferee will need to approach the competent courts and tribunals to challenge that refusal.